Return to the Moon with Artemis

 FAS Astronomers Blog, Volume 30, Number 11.

 Humans last set foot on the Moon in December 1972 when Apollo 17 landed in the Taurus-Littrow region.
 After three lengthy EVAs on the surface, Eugene Cernan returned to the Lunar Module on the morning of December 14.
 They lifted off from the Moon later that evening.
-This was 50 years ago, and no one has returned to the Moon since then.
+This was 50 years ago, and no one has returned to the Moon since.

 There have been many lunar robotic explorers over the years.
 The United States has been studying the Moon from orbit since 2009 with the Lunar Reconnaissance Orbiter (LRO).
 Recently the Chinese have been exploring the surface of the Moon with their Chang’e series of spacecraft.

 However, we’re going back!
-NASA is planning on returning humans to the Moon in 2025 with the Artemis program.
+NASA is planning on returning humans to the Moon in 2026 with the Artemis program.
 The hardware supporting Artemis includes the Space Launch System (SLS), Orion spacecraft, Commercial Landing Craft, and Commercial Payload Services.
 In addition, a Lunar Gateway is in the works.

 Space Launch System (SLS)